 * This is the Consumer Version. *

 If painful mouth blisters make eating difficult, a topical anesthetic (an anesthetic applied to the skin), such as lidocaine, may be applied.
-If oral intake is still poor, nutrition and fluids are given intravenously.
+If people are still not able to eat or drink well, nutrition and fluids are given intravenously.

 Generic NameSelect Brand Names